Prompt payment in the construction industry

 Prompt payment principles

-Public Services and Procurement Canada advocates that construction-related payments should follow these three principles:
+Public Services and Procurement Canada advocates that construction-related payments should follow these 3 principles:

-- Shared responsibility: Payers and payees are responsible for fulfilling their contract terms including their obligations to make and receive payment, and to adhere to industry best practices
+- Payers and payees are responsible for fulfilling their contract terms including their obligations to make and receive payment, and to adhere to industry best practices

 Prompt payment action plan

-Consult the action plan on prompt payment, developed by the government-industry working group made up of Canadian Construction Association (PDF,86Ko) (alternative formats and plug-ins), Defence Construction Canada and Public Services and Procurement Canada to know more about some of the proposed solutions being explored to improve payment timeliness in the construction industry.
+Consult the action plan developed by the government-industry working group made up of Canadian Construction Association, Defence Construction Canada and Public Services and Procurement Canada to know more about some of the proposed solutions being explored to improve payment timeliness in the construction industry.

 - Government-Industry Working Group on Prompt Payment Interim Status Report (PDF, 1,68 MB) (alternative formats and plug-ins) (Canadian Construction Association)